yureek/S-HealthStack.github.io/pages/documentation/installation/installing-the-backend.md

       trinodb/trino:393
    ```

-6. Create **trino-rule-update-service/Dockerfile** with these contents:
+6. Create the **trino-rule-update-service/Dockerfile** file with these contents:

    ```
    FROM openjdk:17.0.2-jdk-oracle